Home

 Jackson

 Surrounded by the White Mountains and girded by numerous hiking paths, Jackson is the gem of the Whites.
 The town sees its inns filled with skiers throughout the winter, but you've never seen a place like this before during fall.
-Here you can take in 5 mi (8 km) of the stunning mountain scenery along Jackson Scenic Loop.
+Here you can take in 5 miles (8 km) of the stunning mountain scenery along Jackson Scenic Loop.
 You can discover it by car, by bike, or on foot.

 Fall Foliage Drives